norlandrhagen/corduroy/README.md

-# Corduroy - Dask aware lightweight DEM utilities for Xarray
+# xCorduroy - Dask aware lightweight DEM utilities for Xarray

-`corduroy` is a lightweight (`dask`, `numpy`, `xarray` and `xproj`) Xarray accessor for library for calculating hillshade, slope angle and aspects from DEMs.
+`xcorduroy` is a lightweight (`dask`, `numpy`, `xarray` and `xproj`) Xarray accessor for library for calculating hillshade, slope angle and aspects from DEMs.

 **Warning: experimental**